 This post will help you explore the top social media sites for business.
 All social media networks are not created equally.
 So, how do you choose where to invest your time and potentially your ad spend for social media?

 We’ll take a look at several top social media sites for business and provide insights into what content succeeds on each platform.

-What are the Top Social Media Sites for Business?
+What are the Top Business Social Media Sites?

 Statista ranks the ten most popular social media sites in the United States by the number of mobile active users (as of September 2019).
 Quantities listed are in millions:

 - Facebook: 169.8 users

 - Facebook Messenger: 106.4 users

 Before we dive into each social media platform, we must provide some basic information, the foundation of information that applies across the board.

 If you already have a solid social media strategy in place and just want to read about the specific sites feel free to jump ahead.